dmbarbour/glas/docs/GlasApps.md

 ## Application Life Cycle

 For a transaction loop application, the first effectful operation is `start()`.
-This will be retried indefinitely until it commits successfully.
+This will be retried indefinitely until it commits successfully or the application is killed externally.
+If undefined, 'start' implicitly succeeds.

 After a successful start, the runtime will begin evaluating `step()` repeatedly in separate transactions.
-The runtime will also bind the application to external interfaces to receive RPC and HTTP requests, GUI connections, and so on.
+The runtime may also call methods to handle RPC and HTTP requests, GUI connections, and so on based on the interfaces implemented by the application.

-In context of live coding or continuous deployment, we'll call the updated application's `switch()` method to help smoothly transition between versions of code at runtime.
-We'll continue running a prior version of `step()` and other methods until we switch successfully, at which point we'll transition atomically to the new code.
-Of course, if the prior version never successfully started, we may instead try the updated `start()`.

-A transaction loop application may voluntarily halt by calling and committing `sys.halt()`.
-To support graceful shutdown, the glas runtime will bind OS events such as SIGTERM or WM_CLOSE to call a `stop()` method.
-However, if an application does not voluntarily halt, we'll simply leave it to more aggressive mechanisms such as SIGKILL, Task Manager, or cycling power.
+The application may voluntarily halt via `sys.halt()`, marking the final transaction.
+To support graceful shutdown, a `stop()` method will be called in case of OS events such as SIGTERM on Linux or WM_CLOSE in Windows, but this won't necessarily halt the application.

-*Note:* An application may define `settings.run-mode` to indicate alternative life cycles, such as staged applications, or a basic procedural application.
-However, transaction loops should be the default for glas systems.
+An applications may voluntarily restart via `sys.restart()`.
+This should be consistent with halting the application then starting again in a new OS process.
+That is, the runtime is fully restarted: the runtime database is cleared, open files or network sockets are closed, etc..
+Only persistent state bound to the external database is preserved.

+### Live Coding Extensions

+Upon noticing an update to a running application, the updated application is compiled then we evaluate `switch()` - the updated implementation thereof - repeatedly until it succeeds.
+If undefined, switch implicitly succeeds.
+In contrast to start, switch must assume there are open files and network connections, that the runtime database is already in use, etc..

+Upon a successful switch, we'll begin using the new code's version of step, RPC, HTTP, and GUI interfaces, and so on.
+Until then, the runtime will continue to use the prior definition.
+If an application is edited many times, a runtime may directly switch to the latest version.

+*Note:* Support for live coding is expensive and is subject to configuration.
+In general it could be disabled or configured to an external trigger (such as Linux SIGHUP or a named Windows event object).

+## Application Settings and Configurations

+In glas systems, configurations are generally centralized to [a ".gin" file](GlasInitLang.md) indicated by `GLAS_CONF`.
+This file can modularly compose configurations from multiple sources.

+To support application-specific settings, applications may define ad-hoc data under `settings.*`.
+These methods should be statically computable and might later be presented as implicit parameters when computing configuration settings such as quotas or ports.
+The configuration ultimately decides how settings influence runtime behavior, but in practice this is subject to de-facto standardization.

+As a guiding principle, a glas configurations should be able to sandbox applications where there is no major detriment to performance.
+For example, it is feasible to rewrite file paths or choice of network ports, but not the actual contents of a file or network packet.
+Relatedly, many effects APIs might assume that resources are named and detailed in the configuration.

+## Application Mirroring

+I intend to model mirroring in terms of configuring a distributed runtime.
+See [Glas Mirrors](GlasMirror.md).
+I'm still thinking about exactly how to handle system clocks in context of mirroring.

+In general, system effects APIs may be mirror-aware, perhaps based on an implicit parameter `*sys.time.clock` or similar.
+Applications may be mirror aware based on reflection `sys.refl.*`.
+Perhaps it is sufficient to let users select and configure clocks by name.

-## Data Lifespans, Live Coding, and Higher Order Programming
+## Data Lifespans and Abstraction

-Consider a few broad lifespans for data:

-* *persistent* - plain old data and possibly abstract *accelerated representations* (e.g. for sets, unlabeled graphs, and unboxed matrices).
-Persistent data can be stored persistently and shared between apps.
-* *runtime* - includes abstract reference to open file handles, network sockets, or the OS process.
-Runtime data is stored in memory between transactions within a single OS process.
-* *ephemeral* - bound to the current transaction or perhaps to a specific frame on the call stack.
-Cannot be stored between transactions, yet ephemeral types may be *stable* for purpose of partial evaluation or caching.
+Abstract data isn't universally meaningful.
+There is a spatial-temporal 'scope' where meaning is accessible.
+Careful attention to this scope is needed, especially in context of live coding and orthogonal persistence.

+Some observations:

+* A 'database' lifespan would be convenient for channels, references, or data abstraction within a database.
+But it introduces significant risk of [path dependence](https://en.wikipedia.org/wiki/Path_dependence), where a past choice of abstractions constrains future update opportunities.
+I'd prefer to avoid this in glas systems, limiting the database to plain old data.
+We can still abstract based on controlling access to regions of the database.
+* We might want a 'runtime' scope larger than a transaction for open file handles, network sockets, an 'in-memory' database, etc..
+This shouldn't be a problem because we aren't live coding the runtime and there is no persisting of these types in any case.
+* There is also a use for 'ephemeral' data, scoped to the transaction or even to a subroutine.
+This might be useful for referencing objects on the data stack, for example.
+But it might be easier to avoid such references as first-class, instead focusing on implicit parameters and algebraic effects.
-In context of potential live coding, it is best to model method names as ephemeral types because we might switch the entire namespace between transactions.
+* In context of live coding, the application namespace should be treated as ephemeral because we may `switch()` between transactions.

-However, this implies we cannot pass first-class functions or objects between transactions.
-To mitigate this, glas front-end languages should support stable and efficient [defunctionalization](https://en.wikipedia.org/wiki/Defunctionalization) of multi-step procedures or processes, enabling evaluation of long-running tasks over multiple transactions.
-Further, it should be easy for programs to cache compilation of stable data into ephemeral functions.
+* Ephemeral computations are still subject to partial evaluation and incremental computing.
+The only requirement here is stability.
+In contrast, allocation of runtime resources such as open files is generally not stable.

+For glas systems, I want to avoid the 'database' lifespan and instead restrict databases to storing plain-old-data.
+I'm uncertain about 'ephemeral' types - I must consider how to robustly and efficiently implement APIs like database access without ephemeral 'keys' or other elements.

+Due to runtime types without a corresponding 'database' lifespan, we cannot have fully orthogonal persistence, but semi-transparent persistence is feasible, i.e. software components that don't use runtime types may bind transparently to a persistent volume of the key-value database.

+### Database API Without First-Class Keys?

+I'd like to eliminate use of first-class 'ephemeral' references.
+I also want robust partitioning of the database.
+What can be done?
+Thoughts:

+* implicit parameters or algebraic effects are awkward in this role.
+We want certain names in the namespace to bind to certain objects in the database, implicit parameters would lose this binding.
+* we could feasibly model key construction as second-class, relying on macro-layer computations instead of return values, i.e. objects or functions are not first-class values but can be expressed and held on the stack.

+The latter option seems feasible, though we may need to treat database access as keywords instead of generic methods.
+That said, maybe this is a reasonable constraint.

-## Transactional Remote Procedure Calls
+## Remote Procedure Calls

 Applications may be able to publish and subscribe to RPC 'objects' through a configurable registry.
 An application may send and receive multiple remote calls within a distributed transaction.
 The distributed transaction protocol should ideally support the *transaction loop* optimizations described earlier, such as incremental computing, reactivity, replication on non-deterministic choice, and loop fusion.